aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 In SSO authentication mode, there is always **one-to-one** mapping between users and user profiles.
 This works well in the case when one user is a member of only one data science team.
 In a more common use case, when a user can participate in multiple ML projects and be a member of multiple teams, the user requires access to different Studio user profiles with different execution roles and permission policies.
 Since you cannot manage user profiles independently of AWS SSO in SSO authentication mode, you cannot implement a one-to-many mapping between users and Studio user profiles.

+In case if you need to establish a strong separation of security contexts, for example for different data categories, or need to entirely prevent the visibility of one group of user’s activity and resources to another, the recommended approach is to create multiple SageMaker domains.
+At the time of this writing, you can create only one domain per AWS account per region.
+To implement the strong separation, you can use multiple AWS accounts with one domain per account as a workaround.

 The second challenge is to [restrict access to the Studio IDE](https://aws.amazon.com/about-aws/whats-new/2020/12/secure-sagemaker-studio-access-using-aws-privatelink-aws-iam-sourceip-restrictions/) to only users from inside a corporate network or a designated [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC).
 You can achieve this by using [IAM-based access control policies](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html#api-access-policy).
 In this case the SageMaker domain must be configured with [IAM authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html), because the IAM identity-based polices aren’t supported by the signing-in mechanism in SSO mode.
+The blog post [Secure access to Amazon SageMaker Studio with AWS SSO and a SAML application](https://aws.amazon.com/blogs/machine-learning/secure-access-to-amazon-sagemaker-studio-with-aws-sso-and-a-saml-application/) solves this challenge and demonstrates how to control network access to SageMaker domain.

 This solution addresses these challenges of AWS SSO user management for Amazon SageMaker Studio for a common use case of multiple user groups and a many-to-many mapping between users and teams.
 The solution outlines how to use a [custom SAML 2.0 application](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlapps.html#addconfigcustomapp) as the mechanism to trigger the user authentication for Studio and to support multiple Studio user profiles per one AWS SSO user.
-This could be an alternative to using multiple SageMaker domains for security context separation.
-However, the current restriction of one domain per account and region can render the multi-domain approach less practical.

-## Architecture overview
+## Solution overview
 The solution implements the following architecture:

 ![](design/solution-architecture.drawio.svg)